-Click "Create Room" and you'll see its icon in the overlay.
+Click "Create Room" and you'll see its icon appear in the overlay.
 Drag the icon onto the stage.
-You'll be asked again to share your webcam and mic.

 As with other UpStage media, the meeting isn't visible to others until you turn on the light bulb icon at the top right of the object.
 You can move the meeting, resize or rotate it and adjust the transparency before you click the light bulb icon to reveal it to everyone.
 At this point everyone - players and audience - on the stage will be invited to join the meeting by sharing their mic and webcam.